Eastern Indonesia: Economy

-Most people in eastern Indonesia work as fisherman and most consume fish, except in Bali and East Nusa Tenggara (lazy to east fish category) where most people work as farmers.
+Most people in eastern Indonesia work as fisherman and most consume fish, except in Bali and East Nusa Tenggara where most people work as farmers.

 Seaweed farming has traditionally been a common commercial activity along the coasts of Eastern Indonesia; however, in the 2020s climate change in Indonesia has been causing seaweed farmers in Eastern Indonesia to lose revenue and harvests.
 In the consumer shopping industry, Eastern Indonesia experienced a rapid increase in online shopping in the 2020s, with overall transactions in the region doubling from 2020 to 2021; this growth has been led by Indonesian e-commerce company Tokopedia, with the top product types sold in the region being health and beauty, fashion, food and beverage, and electronics.

 Demographics

 Largest cities

 The following are the four largest cities in Eastern Indonesia by population: